Impressionism: a historical reconstruction

 - What later painters (in other countries) painted in an impressionist style (after 1886)?

-The artists that were most active with the eight ‘impressionist’ expositions, in order of importance, were: Pissarro, Degas, Monet, Rouart, Caillebotte, Renoir, Guillaumin, Morisot, Cassatt, Gauguin, Cals, Tillot, Forain and Vignon.
+The artists that were most active with the 8 ‘impressionist’ expositions, in order of importance, were: Pissarro, Degas, Monet, Rouart, Caillebotte, Renoir, Guillaumin, Morisot, Cassatt, Gauguin, Cals, Tillot, Forain and Vignon.

-Many emphasize as distinguishing for the impressionist painting style the painting en-plein-air and the catching of the influence of sunlight on colours.
+Many writers emphasize as distinguishing for the impressionist painting style the painting en-plein-air and the catching of the influence of sunlight on colours.
 But the painters of Barbizon and others did so before them and even Monet often finished his paintings in his studio.
-I think what distinguishes the impressionist painting style most, is the (slightly unnatural) brightness of the colours, the absence of black and the vividness of the juxtaposed brushstrokes.
+I think what distinguishes the impressionist painting style most, is the (slightly unnatural) brightness of the colours, the absence of black, the bluish/purple rendering of the shadows and the vividness of the juxtaposed brushstrokes.
 And also the conviction that a ‘sketchy’ painting renders a fleeting moment better than a ‘finished’ painting.
-Also new was rendering everyday life in the city.